Coding-and-Crypto/Ubuntu-GPU-Mining/README.md

 ```
 Two major keys here:
 - You must run `./amdgpu-install` or `./amdgpu-pro-install` based on which driver is compatible with your GPU model.
+- Check here to see if your GPU supports the Pro driver https://www.amd.com/en/support/kb/release-notes/rn-radpro-lin-16-40
 - Make sure you add the `--opencl=rocr,legacy` option so that your software will support OpenCL.

 #### 4. Configure the driver software.